 Dr Newton undertakes a variety of teaching at Imperial College London.
 She is a co-module leader for the Paediatric Infectious Diseases and Allergy module on the MBBS intercalated BSc course in Reproductive and Developmental Biology and a tutor for The Graduate Schools on the Research Skills Development (RSD) course and the Advanced Presentation Skills (APS) course.
 Due to her continued interest in teaching, Dr Newton was awarded a higher education teaching qualification (Certificate of Advanced Study in Learning and Teaching (CASLAT) and is a Fellow of the Higher Education Academy (FHEA).
 She has supervised many undergraduate and postgraduate students.

-et al., Mycobacterium tuberculosis Exploits a Molecular Off Switch of the Immune System for Intracellular Survival, Scientific Reports, ISSN:2045-2322
+et al., 2018, &IT Mycobacterium tuberculosis&IT Exploits a Molecular &ITOffSwitch&IT of the Immune System for Intracellular Survival, Scientific Reports, Vol:8, ISSN:2045-2322

 et al., 2017, Innate activation of human primary epithelial cells broadens the host response to Mycobacterium tuberculosis in the airways, Plos Pathogens, Vol:13, ISSN:1553-7366

 et al., 2017, Disruption of drug-resistant biofilms using de novo designed short alpha-helical antimicrobial peptides with idealized facial amphiphilicity, Acta Biomaterialia, Vol:57, ISSN:1742-7061, Pages:103-114